(Chp. 5) Pre-school Years: The Ragamuffin of Middle-Earth

 Thankfully, my Sarah never emerged looking like a street urchin again.
 But I did have to pass on a spare bag of clothes to teachers for more years than I ever imagined.
 I’m not the only one.
 One day, when concerned that my daughter may enter high school with this ailment unhealed, the Headmistress told me in confidence that, “This problem is more common than you realise.”

 And that is so true.
-All our problems in life are more common than we know and just because we haven’t yet stumbled across another person going through the same thing, doesn’t mean we are on your own.
+All our problems in life are more common than we know and just because we haven’t yet stumbled across another person going through the same thing, doesn’t mean we are on our own.

 God came through for us like he always did and saved our precious daughter of the humiliation of being a high school kid with a ‘spare bag’.
 God wants to help you too.
 In the meantime, be encouraged, because whatever you are going through right now, you are definitely not the only one.